Chemigation safety measures

 Triple-rinse pesticide containers at time of use and add the rinse water into the supply tank.
 Rinse over the opening of the supply tank to minimize risk of spilling on the ground.

-5. Calibration.
 Accurate calibration of chemical injection device is essential for proper application.
 Periodically recheck the calibration setting of the injection device.
-Follow calibration procedures described by the chemical label, chemigation equipment manufacture or Minnesota Extension Service.
+Follow calibration procedures described by the chemical label, chemigation equipment manufacture or Minnesota Extension.
 Minor differences in injection rate over an extended period can cause too high or low a chemical application.
 This may produce unsatisfactory results or cause potential pollution or crop damage when high applications are made.

-6. Empty Chemigation Supply Tank.
 Left-over pesticide mixtures should be immediately applied to another crop or site listed on the label or removed from the supply tank and stored in an appropriate place and in a marked container for later use.
 The empty tank should be rinsed out and rinsing water applied to the irrigated crop or another labeled site.
-More specific information on storage or disposal can be obtained form MDA.
+More specific information on storage or disposal can be obtained from MDA.

 For tanks containing left-over N solution that you're not planning to use in the next week or two, remove the N from the supply tank, or relocate the tank away from the water source, unless safeguarded according to MDA and MDH requirements.

-9. Report Accidental Spills.
-If an accident occurs (regardless of size), avoid personal contamination, take action to keep potential spill to a minimum, and report the incident to the MDA immediately (1-800-422-0798) for assistance.
+If an accident occurs (regardless of size), avoid personal contamination, take action to keep potential spill to a minimum, and report the incident to the Minnesota Duty Officer immediately (1-800-422-0798) for assistance.

 Minnesota Rules, parts 1505.2100–2800 (MDA chemigation) and 4725.3350 & 4450 (MDH water well cross connection and separation distances from pollution sources).